The Truth About Leather Dog Gear – Veg Tan vs Chrome Tan Explained

 Horween Leather

 Based in Chicago since 1905, Horween is a fifth-generation family business and one of the oldest continuously operating tanneries in America.
-They are famous for their combination tanning process, particularly with their Chromexcel leather.
+They are famous for Chromexcel, which undergoes at least 89 separate processes over 28 working days.
+They are also known for shell cordovan, which takes six to nine months and involves over 100 manual steps.

 Badalassi Carlo